601 E St NW,

 12:45 PM -1:45 PM — Postage: You Have More Control Than You Think

 Postage costs are a significant portion of your DM budget.
 We will discuss implications of package weight, thickness, and size, class rates and ways to reduce your postage costs and manage your in-home dates.
 You have more control than you think.

 - Frank Rozich, Sales, RR Donnelly

-- Carolyn Angelini, Director of Resources, Production Solutions
+- Carolyn Angelini, Director of Resource and Supplier Relations, Production Solutions

 1:45 to 2:45 PM — Keynote – Informed Delivery

 This Production Strategies Forum is available for CFRE Continuing Education Points!
 Full participation in Production Strategies Forum is applicable for 4.0 points – Education of the CFRE International application for initial certification and/or recertification.

 Participation in this Production Strategies Forum may assist you in learning or reviewing concepts covered on the Certified Fund Raising Executive (CFRE) examination as detailed on the Test Content Outline provided by CFRE International.
 CFRE International does not sponsor or endorse any educational programs and this Production Strategies Forum was not developed in conjunction with CFRE International.